My Carnival Victory Review

 Caribbean bites from the Taste Bar.

 There are two main dining rooms, both are two stories; the Pacific Dining Room and Atlantic Dining Room.
-We had one formal night on our four night sailing where you can do lobster, prime rib, shrimp, and all the fancy stuff.
-At the end of the day, my favorite thing on Carnival is the lobster and warm chocolate melting cake!
+We had one formal night on our four-night sailing where you can do lobster, prime rib, shrimp, and all the fancy stuff.
+My favorite thing on Carnival is the lobster and warm chocolate melting cake!

 Serenity